An iterative approach for amplitude amplification with nonorthogonal measurements: Conclusions

-We have proposed a new algorithm for amplitude amplification using only a system of coupled harmonic oscillators.
-We have shown that this approach can be used for factoring integers, and the factors of an integer can be obtained, with a high probability, in linear time.
-As an example, using this approach, we show how to factorize an integer of order of $O(10^6)$ within 12 iterations.
+We have presented an amplitude-amplification method by repeatedly using the nonlinear interactions between the harmonic oscillators and non-orthogonal measurements.
+We have shown that this approach can be used for factoring integer, and the factors of an integer $N$ can be obtained, with a high probability, by using a number of iterations $L\sim{O(\log_2{N})}$.
+We have numerically studied an example for factoring $N=1,030,189$, respectively.
+We have shown how to factorize an integer of order of $O(10^6)$ within 12 iterations.
 In each iteration, the probability of obtaining this coherent state, with the rotation frequency being proportional to $N$, is not less than 0.1.
+By comparing examples with $N=101,617$ and $N=10,961$, we have shown that the required number of iterations increases logarithmically with $N$.

-This approach can also be applied to search-based problems.
-Moreover, the solutions to search problems can be achieved in polynomial time.
-This implies that NP-complete problems can be exponentially sped up.
+However, using coupled harmonic oscillators, this method requires the use of an exponential amount of resources, i.e., exponential energy and ensemble size.
+Thus, this approach becomes impractical for large input sizes.
+We hope that the resolutions could be proposed to overcome the problems of this approach.

-We stress out that the nonlinear interactions between the coupled oscillators and conditional measurements are essential in this approach.
+Also, we stress that the nonlinear interactions between the coupled oscillators and conditional measurements are essential in this approach.
 By appropriately controlling nonlinear interactions between the coupled harmonic oscillators, the functions with integer inputs can be evaluated in a single operation.
-To implement this harmonic-oscillator quantum computation, it is necessary to engineer ``many-body'' interactions of the system of harmonic oscillators.
+To implement this approach, it is necessary to engineer ``many-body'' interactions of the system of harmonic oscillators.
 For example, to perform quantum factorization, it is required to generate ``three-body'' interactions between the harmonic oscillators.
-We have briefly discussed the possible implementations in Ref.~\cite{Ng4}.
+We have briefly discussed the possible implementations in Ref.~\cite{Ng}.
 One of the promising candidates is neutral atoms or polar molecules trapped in optical lattices \cite{Buchler,Johnson,Will}.
 The ``three-body'' interactions can be tuned by external fields \cite{Buchler,Johnson}.
-Bearing in mind that ``two-body'' interactions is only necessary for the implementation of quantum searching.
-This type of nonlinear interactions has been widely studied various physical systems such as optical Kerr mediums \cite{Imoto}, two-component Bose-Einstein condensates of atomic gases \cite{Hall,Ng3}, trapped ions within a cavity \cite{Semiao}, cavity QED \cite{Brandao}, superconducting resonator \cite{Kumar} and optomechanical systems\cite{Gong}.
-The ``proof-of-principle'' experiment can be realized with current technology.
-However, it is challenging to engineer ``many-body'' nonlinear interactions for solving multi-variables functions in Sec.~VI.
-We hope that future theoretical and experimental advances can overcome these issues.